isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 &#9744;  <i><b>B) End-of-SHN COVID-19 Test</b></i>

-Travellers will be scheduled to take a mandatory COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of their SHN.
+<p style="line-height:1.35;">Travellers will be scheduled to take a mandatory COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of their SHN.
 Payment for the test (S$125/test, including GST) for travellers who are not a Singapore Citizen (SC) or Singapore Permanent Resident (PR) is already collected during entry approval (see Stage 1A).
-For SC/PRs, the test payment details will be communicated separately after arrival in Singapore.
+For SC/PRs, the test payment details will be communicated separately after arrival in Singapore.</p>

-Travellers who fail to receive their test appointment details a day before the end of their SHN should seek for assistance using <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
-Travellers who are unwell on the day of the test should remain in their accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant agencies</a>.
+<p style="line-height:1.35;">Travellers who fail to receive their test appointment details a day before the end of their SHN should seek for assistance using <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
+Travellers who are unwell on the day of the test should remain in their accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant agencies</a>.</p>

 ### Stage 5: End of Stay-Home Notice

 &#9744;  <i><b>A) Release from Stay-Home Notice (SHN)</b></i>

-The SHN will end after the traveller receives a negative test result (per Stage 4B) or upon completion of the 7-day SHN, whichever is later.
+<p style="line-height:1.35;">The SHN will end after the traveller receives a negative test result (per Stage 4B) or upon completion of the 7-day SHN, whichever is later.
 The result of the test will be communicated via a call, email, or SMS about 24 hours from when the test was administered.
-Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.
+Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.</p>

-Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.
+<p style="line-height:1.35;">Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.</p>

 &#9744;  <i><b>B) Abide by local COVID-19 safe management measures</b></i>

-Travellers may go about their activities while complying with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures</a>.
-This includes the use of TraceTogether, to facilitate the identification of close contacts of a COVID-positive case.
+<p style="line-height:1.35;">Travellers may go about their activities while complying with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures</a>.
+This includes the use of TraceTogether, to facilitate the identification of close contacts of a COVID-positive case.</p>

-For vaccination-differentiated settings, e.g. attendance at large scale events, dining restrictions, travellers will be required to produce proof of vaccination.
+<p style="line-height:1.35;">For vaccination-differentiated settings, e.g. attendance at large scale events, dining restrictions, travellers will be required to produce proof of vaccination.
 Travellers who have registered their vaccination status on their TraceTogether application may do so using the app (see Stage 3A).
 Travellers who require vaccinated status beyond 30 days after arrival, should visit
-<a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.
+<a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.</p>